iliaal/php_excel/README.markdown

 ## optional php.ini settings

-To prevent unvealing your credentials in your code you can save them in your php.ini file.
+To prevent unveiling your credentials in your code you can save them in your php.ini file.
 They will be automatically fetched by the extension and you can pass ```null``` instead of your credentials ```new \ExcelBook(null, null, $useXlsxFormat)```.